Welcome to Slate Fork Country!

 Operations

-A train register box is located at Koester, where trains are required to leave a card indicating time of arrival (or departure), as well as the number of empties and loads in and out of the branch.
-As a belt-and-suspenders concession to safety, Yard Limits rules go into effect at Koester as well.
 East of the junction, the L&N and Southern operate under Timetable & Train Orders.
-Inbound Southern crews arrive at Koester with a train order already instructing them to meet their third-class counterpart (the very train they're on) at Koester on the outbound trip.
-The Southern's L&N counterpart runs as an extra to and from Loyall, KY.
+Inbound Southern crews arrive at Creek Junction with a train order already instructing them to meet their extra counterpart (the very train they're on) at Slate Fork on the outbound trip.
+The Southern's L&N counterpart, dubbed the L&N Switcher, also runs as an extra to and from Loyall, KY.

 Car management is simple, using switch lists randomly generated on an Excel spreadsheet.
-All tipples are served daily, while Ajax Powder (which operates a ammonium nitrate bulk facility) and C&A interchange traffic is more random.
-I am considering going to a car card and waybill system.
+All tipples are served daily, while Hercules Powder (which operates a ammonium nitrate bulk facility) and C&A interchange traffic is more random.

 Cumberland & Appalachia motive power is seldom seen at C&A junction.
 The junction is located at the extreme southern end of the C&A, with end of track just a few hundred feet south.
 Moreover, the C&A is the senior railroad, coming up the valley six months ahead of the Slate Fork Railway!